Parera-Portell/prf-ccp/README.md

     ccp [path to parameter file] [path to RF list]

 RFs in the list must include the full path.
-Note that manual memory allocation has not been implemented, so avoid setting an excessively small cell size as the program will crash.
-As long as you scale the cell size according to the profile length and depth you will be fine.